Joe Jones, “The Struggle in the South”

 In 2009, the Saint Louis Art Museum (SLAM) reached out to UA Little Rock as they were working on Joe Jones’s retrospective.
 SLAM asked to conserve a portion of the mural, which became the central piece of the exhibition “Joe Jones: Painter of the American Scene.”
 The subsequent efforts to restore the mural to its original form culminated in bringing it to the public.
 In 2018, the restored mural was permanently placed at UA Little Rock Downtown in the River Market district.

-For more information about the mural or to schedule a tour of the exhibit, please email firstname.lastname@example.org or call 501-916-3330.
+For more information about the mural or to schedule a tour of the mural at UA Little Rock Downtown, please email firstname.lastname@example.org or call 501-916-3330.